-In December 2019, the FASB issued ASU No 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes (Topic 740''), as part of its simplification initiative to reduce the cost and complexity in accounting for income taxes.
+In December 2019, the FASB issued ASU No 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("Topic 740"), as part of its simplification initiative to reduce the cost and complexity in accounting for income taxes.

 The amendments in ASU 2019-12 removes certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 ASU 2019-12 also amends other aspects of the guidance to help simplify and promote consistent application of GAAP.
-The guidance is effective for interim and annual periods beginning after December 15, 2020, with early adopted this standard as of January 1, 2022 with no material impact on the unaudited condensed consolidated financial statements.
+The guidance is effective for interim and annual periods beginning after December 15, 2020, with early adoption permitted.
+For emerging growth companies, the standard is effective for fiscal years beginning after December 15, 2021.
+The Company adopted this standard as of January 1, 2022 with no material impact on the unaudited condensed consolidated financial statements.

-In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options ('Subtopic 470-20 '') and Derivatives and Hedging Contracts in Entity s Own Equity (''Subtopic 815-40 ''): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity (ASU 2020-06 will simplify the accounting for convertible instruments by reducing the number of accounting models for convertible debt instruments and convertible preferred shares.
+In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options ("Subtopic 470-20") and Derivatives and Hedging Contracts in Entity's Own Equity ("Subtopic 815-40"): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
+ASU 2020-06 will simplify the accounting for convertible instruments by reducing the number of accounting models for convertible debt instruments and convertible preferred shares.
 Limiting the accounting models results in fewer embedded conversion features being separately recognized from the host contract as compared with current GAAP.
-Convertible instruments that continue to be subject to separation models are (i) those with embedded conversion features that are not clearly and closely related to the host contract, that meet the definition of a derivative, and that do not qualify for a scope exception from derivative accounting and (ii) convertible debt instruments issued with substantial premiums for contracts in an entity's own equity to reduce form-over-substance-based accounting conclusions.
-ASU 2020-06 will be effective for the Company for first all years beginning after December 15, 2023.
+Convertible instruments that continue to be subject to separation models are (i) those with embedded conversion features that are not clearly and closely related to the host contract, that meet the definition of a derivative, and that do not qualify for a scope exception from derivative accounting and (ii) convertible debt instruments issued with substantial premiums for which the premiums are recorded as additional paid-in capital.
+ASU 2020-06 also amends the guidance for the derivatives scope exception for contracts in an entity's own equity to reduce form-over-substance-based accounting conclusions.
+ASU 2020-06 will be effective for the Company for fiscal years beginning after December 15, 2023.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
 The Company is currently evaluating the potential impact adopting ASU 2020-06 will have on the Company's consolidated financial statements and related disclosures.